pkusensei/MinskFork/README.md

     They are intentionally left out in the original project.
 Here they are added in as a fun side tweak.
 It stays close to C++ implementation of prefix operations, meaning `(i = 5)--` is valid syntax, but `(i--) = 5` is not.
 Prefix operations are not supported yet.

+- Static members

+    In C++, the initilazation order of static variables across multiple files is undefined, which ends up causing weird initializing issues.
+As a workaround static member variables are wrapped in static member functions.

 - Windows only.

     Without .NET Core wrapper around system APIs, this fork relies on native win32 APIs to manipulate console color and cursor display.